Radiance-IITBHU/webdev-task1/README.md

 - **Extras:** To make the game more engaging, you may provide hints if the user is stuck for like 10-20 seconds.

 ## Deadline:
-The deadline of the above task is 7th March.
+The deadline of the above task is:
+- 7th March.
+[First Yearites]
+- 11th March [Second Yearites]

 ## Instructions to Submit